NP5555/AI-Posting-Agent-for-Instagram/instagram-ai-agent/README.md

 # Instagram AI Posting Agent

 This is a Node.js application that automatically generates and posts content to Instagram using AI.
-It uses free tools including Google's Gemini AI and Unsplash for images.
+It uses Google's Gemini AI for text generation and Imagen 3 for high-quality image generation.

 ## Preview